muecke87/conventions/docs/db.md

 ## Naming things
 ### Custom Datatypes
-Use uppercase for custom data types:
+* Use uppercase for custom data types:
 ```
 CREATE TYPE STATE AS ENUM ('CHANGED', 'VALIDATED', 'DELETED');
 ```

+* If the enum is intended for a specific relation (singular) only prefix the relation name to indicate its specificity:
+CREATE TYPE GUIDELINE_STATE AS ENUM ('CHANGED', 'IN_VALIDATION', 'VALIDATED', 'DELETED');

 ### Table
 * Names in plural